 Help Guide

 A County Court Judgment (CCJ) is a court order confirming you legally owe money to a creditor.
-It is recorded on the public Register and credit files for up to six years and can affect your access to credit, housing, and even some jobs.
-This guide walks through what CCJs are, how to check for one, how long they last, and the practical steps to satisfy or remove a judgment.
+You may get a CCJ/decree if someone takes court action against you saying you owe them money and you do not respond.
+If you get a judgment, this means that the court confirms that you legally owe the money.
+This guide walks through what CCJs are, how to check for one, how long they last the impact they can have on your life and the practical steps to satisfy or remove a judgment.

 At a glance

-CCJs follow a clear path: a creditor makes a claim, you have 14 days to respond, and if you do not respond or lose the case the court enters judgment.
+CCJs follow a clear path: a creditor makes a claim; you have 14 days in which to respond.
+If you do not respond, or lose the case, the court enters judgment.
 Registry Trust receives the judgment details for the public Register, and credit reference agencies pick up the data for credit files.

 Search the Register when you're ready